This article was updated on June 21, 2021

 - Brightening dark areas with fresh flowers or potted plants – Long-lasting flowers, such as carnations, make excellent bouquets.
 For the best effect, use a large mass of them in a single color.
 When it comes to houseplants, opt for hardy ones like snake plants, which can thrive even in dim conditions.

-By following these tips, you’ll make your listings’ photographs and virtual tours more appealing to online house shoppers.
+By following these tips, you’ll make your listings’ photographs and virtual and in-person tours more appealing to house shoppers.

-Because so many adults and children have been stuck at home, the definition of desirable real estate has shifted.
-City dwellers are questioning why they pay premium rent to live in a city they can’t experience, while those who work remotely have become sick and tired of shared walls.
+Because so many adults and children were stuck at home for so long during the pandemic, the definition of desirable real estate has shifted.
+After months indoors, city dwellers questioned why they paid premium rent to live in a city they couldn’t experience, while those who worked (and will continue to work) remotely have become sick and tired of shared walls.

-In this new climate, you should play up your listings’ COVID-19-friendly features, by:
+In this new climate, you should be mindful of these new buyer must-haves by:

-- Taking ample pictures of kitchen storage – Many consumers started bulk buying in March, and it looks like this custom is here to stay.
-That means home buyers need somewhere to keep their flats of toilet paper, giant boxes of energy bars, and ten-pound sacks of rice.
+- Taking ample pictures of kitchen storage - Many consumers started bulk buying in March 2020, and it looks like this custom is here to stay.
+That means homebuyers need somewhere to keep their flats of toilet paper, giant boxes of energy bars, and ten-pound sacks of rice.
 Assure them that your listings can meet their storage needs by photographing deep kitchen cabinets, garage shelves, pantries, and other storage solutions.

-- Making the most of yards – Families that live in apartments have not been having an easy time of it.
-Show them that your suburban listing could solve all their “bored kid” problems by making sure its lawn looks vast, lush, and impeccable.
+- Making the most of yards – Families that live in apartments have not had an easy time of it and in fact, planted a new appreciation for outdoor spaces.
+Show potential buyers the beauty of your listing’s outdoor features by making sure its lawn looks vast, lush, and impeccable.
 Stage it with playground equipment, inviting patio furniture, and barbecues.
 A great outdoor space could be the key to moving that listing fast.

 Keep Calm and Keep Selling